rd9058/DefectSummaryMatrix/README.md

     rake deploy:info                # Display deploy information
     rake jslint                     # Run jslint on all JavaScript files used by this app, can be enabled by setting ENABLE_JSLINT=true.

+## Hey, this looks different...

+You may have noticed that the Defect Summary Matrix app in Rally's App Catalog is different from this version.
+This new version of the app will be available on github following the release of the next version of the Rally App SDK.

 ## License

 DefectSummaryMatrix is released under the MIT license.
 See the file [LICENSE](https://raw.github.com/RallyApps/DefectSummaryMatrix/master/LICENSE) for the full text.